vega/vega/docs/docs/transforms/lookup.md

 ## Usage

-For each data object in the input data stream, this example lookups records where the `key` field of the the data stream `unemployment` matches the `id` field of the input stream.
+For each data object in the input data stream, this example lookups records where the `key` field of the data stream `unemployment` matches the `id` field of the input stream.
 Matching records are added to the input stream under the field named `value`.

 ```json
 {